apache/datasketches-website/docs/Community/NewCommitterProcess.md

     * Please subscribe to the DataSketches Project Management Committee mailing list private@datasketches.apache.org.

-As a committer on the DataSketches Project you have commit access to the following DataSketches repositories as follows:
+As a committer on the DataSketches Project you will have commit access to the following DataSketches repositories as follows:

 * https://github.com/apache/incubator-datasketches-java
 * https://github.com/apache/incubator-datasketches-cpp